Sterile Processing I-BEST

 The courses taken in Sterile Processing will apply toward Seattle Central's Surgical Technology Certificate and Associate of Applied Science Transfer (AAS–T) degree, as well as the Allied Health AAS-T degree.
 Students can also choose to pursue other careers in healthcare.

-Who can I talk to if I have questions about Sterile Processing I-BEST?
+Who can I talk to if I have questions about Nursing Assistant I-BEST?